 - 1. The prize list constitutes the ride schedule for Federation licensed endurance competitions.
 Notification of any and all changes to the competition schedule must be posted in the competition office and communicated during the ride meeting or prior to the start of the Loop concerned. - 2.
-The prize list must include at a minimum, in addition to the requirements enumerated in GR901: - a.
+The prize list (also known as the "Ride Flyer" or 'Schedule') must include at a minimum, in addition to the requirements enumerated in GR901: - a.
 The distance(s) of the competition category(ies) or divisions, - b.
-Closing date for entries, - c.
+Any pre-event Closing date for entries, - c.
 Competition Management's policy on late fees, cancellations, refunds, withdrawals, and substitutions, - d.
 Entry fees, - e.
-Names of the competition's Licensee, Competition Manager, and trail/course manager or course designer, or person responsible for the trail/course, all Licensed Officials, Veterinary Panel members, and Treatment Veterinarian(s), - f.
-The total length of the course, and the length and number of Loops on the course, - g.
+Names of the competition's Licensee, Competition Manager, and trail/course manager or course designer, or person responsible for the trail/course, all expected Licensed Officials, Veterinary Panel members, and any Treatment Veterinarian(s), - f.
+The total length of the course, and the planned length and number of Loops on the course, - g.
 General description of the course including location of Vet Gates (e.g., in camp or out on the course), - h.
 Number and location of crewing points, if applicable, - i.
 Speed caps, if applicable, - j.
 Time limits and cut-off times (in total and for each Loop, as applicable), - k.
-Place and time of the start for each competition category and/or division,
+Place and time of the start for each competition category and/or division, - I. Prizes, - m.

-I. Prizes,

-- m.
 Tentative time and date of Ride Meeting, - n.
-Notification of specific changes to the competition will be posted in the competition office, and communicated during the ride meeting, or prior to the start of the Loop concerned, and - o.
-A link to the Federation's website, along with the Federation's logo, headquarters' address, telephone number, and contact information for the Director of Endurance. - p.
-If established, cut-off times must be published in the prize list and are prohibited from establishing an overall course speed exceeding 12.5km/hour.
-See FEI qualifications.
+Notification of specific changes to the competition will be appropriately posted on competition grounds, and communicated during the ride meeting, or prior to the start of the Loop concerned, and - o.
+A link to the Federation's website, along with the Federation's logo, headquarters' address, telephone number, and contact information for the Director of Endurance will be included. - p.
+If established, cut-off times must be announced and posted before and at the pre-ride meeting, published in the prize list and are prohibited from establishing an overall course speed which requires combinations to compete at 12.5km/hour or faster.
+See FEI qualifications for speed restrictions on Novice Qualification rides.